 Even more, the balanced cushion and the extended heel maintained our surefooted steps on rocky, uneven terrains.

 The shoe manages to provide a sufficient level of stability even without having an extra wide platform.
 Its forefoot (112.6 mm) and heel (90.7 mm) widths are right at the average across running shoes (111.7 mm and 88.7 mm respectively).

 On average, Gore-Tex running shoes weigh in at 11.5 oz (326 g) in men's US 9.
 On the other hand, the Nike Pegasus Trail 3 GTX only weighs in at 10.9 oz (309 g).

 Heel hold is uh-mazing

 There's sufficient padding in the heel that locks the foot in.
-Even better, loads of reviewers say that it doesn't cause chafing or rubbing.
+Even better, it doesn't cause chafing or rubbing at all!

 True to size and fits as expected

-A vast majority of reviewers report that the Pegasus Trail 3 GTX fits perfectly in their regular running shoe size.
+The Pegasus Trail 3 GTX fits perfectly in our regular running shoe size.
 For an average-width foot, the toebox is just right as well.